ifduyue/python-xxhash-cffi/README.rst

     >>> xxhash.xxh32(b'Nobody inspects the spammish repetition').digest() == x.digest()
     True

-An optional seed (default is 0) can be used to alter the result predictably.
+An optional seed (default is 0) can be used to alter the result predictably:

 .. code-block:: python